Labelled partitions in action: recombination, selection, mutation, and more: Duality

 where $v_i^{}$ is the label of the $i$-th block in the usual ordering and $\cQ_i$ is the generator of the dual Feller process $Y$, acting on the $i$-th component of the function $\varphi$ restricted to $\{\cA\} \times E^{\cA} \cong E^{|\cA|}$.
 More precisely,

 \end{definition}

-We now show that the gLPP is well defined, that is, we endow $F$ with a topology so that it becomes a Polish space and that $\cL$ generates a (unique) Feller semigroup.
-This is straightforward, but cumbersome; the reader should feel free to skip ahead. \begin{lemma} The \textnormal{gLPP} in Definition~\textnormal{\ref{def:partitioningprocess}} is well defined.
+It can be shown that F can be endowed with a topology so that it becomes a Polish space and that $\cL$ generates a (unique) Feller semigroup; thus the gLPP is well defined.
+The proof is straightforward but cumbersome and therefore relegated to the appendix. \begin{lemma} The \textnormal{gLPP} in Definition~\textnormal{\ref{def:partitioningprocess}} is well defined.
 More precisely, $F$ is a Polish space and there exists a unique Feller process $\Sigma = (\Sigma_t^{(0)},V_t)_{t \geqslant 0}$ with state space $F$ and generator $\cL$. \end{lemma} \begin{proof} See Appendix~\ref{app:proof}. \end{proof}

 We now formulate the main result of this section.

 \begin{theorem} Assume that the duality $(\omega^{(0)},Y,h)$ holds and that Assumption~\textnormal{\ref{ass:hassumption}} is satisfied.
 Then, the duality $(\omega,\Sigma,H)$ holds, where